zchyde/brooklinebooksmith.com/_drafts/pride-2016-kids.md

 **1.**

 Christine Heppermann's&nbsp;[*Ask Me How I Got Here*](http://www.brooklinebooksmith-shop.com/book/9780062387950)&nbsp;is a YA novel-in-verse about a teenage girl, accidentally pregnant, whose life shifts around in a number of ways because of this.
 One of the ways that life shifts: being with her boyfriend doesn't feel good, afterwards, so she breaks up with him, and stays friends, and starts seeing a girl she's got more in common with.
 No one says either relationship is fake.
-It's not a big deal.
-It's a really lovely book that feels like a deep breath.
+The fact of her ending up with this girl comes at you sideways, but it's not a big deal.
+That, and all the relationships in this book, feel real and complicated and safe.
+Her story could be so painful, but instead the whole book feels like taking a deep breath and letting it out slow.

 **2.**

 Noelle Stevenson and co. make a hilarious, wildly popular, kid-friendly, all-ages, gorgeous to look upon, over-the-top wacky summer camp fantasy adventure comic book series called&nbsp;[*Lumberjanes*](http://www.brooklinebooksmith-shop.com/book/9781608866878), which is about Girl Scouts (kind of) and dinosaurs and zombies and other normal summer stuff.
 Also it features the most quietly adorable two girl couple of all time, and oh, also, another one of the girls is trans.
 Six-year-old boys love this comic, and so do thirty-year-old women, and many other people besides.
 Why?
-Because it's perfect, and it just includes these things so beautifully amidst the many aspects of its perfection.
+Because it's perfect, and its non-straight, non-cisgender characters are included so casually and beautifully amidst the many aspects of its perfection.

 **3.**